arviz-devs/ArviZ.jl/README.md

 ArviZ.jl is a Julia interface to the [ArviZ](https://arviz-devs.github.io/arviz/) package for exploratory analysis of Bayesian models.
-Most of ArviZ's [API](https://arviz-devs.github.io/arviz/api.html) is supported, with more to come.
+It supports all of ArviZ's [API](https://arviz-devs.github.io/arviz/api.html), except for its `Numba` functionality.

 This package also augments `ArviZ` to enable conversion from [MCMCChains.jl](https://github.com/TuringLang/MCMCChains.jl)'s